084e0d1c/Quantum-ML/Notes/Quantum Leap.md

 4. Hilbert spaces are separable, so they contain a dense subset

 ##### Quantum Gradients

 1. The output of a variational circuit is the expectation value of a measurement observable
 2. Concretely, it can be perceived as a quantum function $f(\theta)$ with tunable params $\theta = \theta_1 ,  \theta_2..$
 3. As with any other function, we can find the partial derivatives $f$ with respect to each $\theta$ and conduct backpropagation
 4. Essentially, it becomes a "quantum Jacobian" that is used by the classical optimizer.

+##### Quantum Neural Networks

+Broadly speaking, this can be thought of as a quantum circuit with trainable params